Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Alvaro Garcia

-A couple questions.
-My first one is gross margin in South America.
-I understand there's a specific one-off.
-But I was wondering if you could break down Constantino?
-How much of the decline was Brazil?
-And how much was Argentina sort of trying to break down the moving parts within that.
-And on the pressure in Brazil, specifically, how much is your channel mix or how much is just the FX transaction headwind.
-That’s my first question.
+Hey, good morning.
+Thanks for this special questions.
+A couple of questions.
+My first one is on gross margin in South America.
+I understand there's a specific one-offs, but I was wondering if you could break down, Constantino, how much of the decline was Brazil and how much was Argentina, sort of trying to break down the moving parts within that.
+And on the pressure in Brazil, specifically, how much is you a channel mix or how much is just the FX transaction headwind?
+That's my first question.

 Constantino Spas